wilfred11/auto-encoder-other/readme.md

         )
 ```

 In this case the MNIST-dataset will be used.
-This dataset contains images of digits.
+This dataset contains images of numerical digits.
 As this is an image dataset a convolutional auto-encoder will be more succesful.

 ### A convolutional autoencoder